hannaKV/csc-user-guide/docs/data/datasets/datamanagement.md

 ### Get identifiers for your data

 Data used in research and publications should be uniquely identifiable.
 Make sure the data repository you use provides your data with a permanent identifier (e.g DOI, URN).
 Use your dataset's identifier when sharing it and using it so it collects data citations for you.
+If the data you are using for the analyses is partially or entirely open data, be sure to refer to the original dataset with an identifier that unambiguously indicates the provenance of the data used.
+If this is not possible, include the provenance information to the metadata of your dataset.

 ### Take care of storage